Here are the policies concerning your student account you should know about.

 Dates are based on the start of each term, which may be before your first day of class.
 Please refer to the academic calendar to note the term start date.

-- The first deregistration will be 7 calendar days prior to the term start date
+- The first deregistration will be 7 class days prior to the term start date

 - The second deregistration will be on the term start date

-- Final deregistration will be 11 calendar days after the term start date
+- Final deregistration will be 11 class days after the term start date

 Students that register within 72 hours of a scheduled deregistration will not be subject to that deregistration but will be subject to the next scheduled deregistration, with the exception being the last deregistration.